Third Year Clerkship

-The third-year Surgery Clerkship is an eight-week course that presents medical and surgical approaches to adult and pediatric diseases.
+The Third-Year Surgery Clerkship is a seven-week course that presents medical and surgical approaches to adult and pediatric diseases.
 Its overall objective is to train a “generalist” physician in the surgical management of disease.
-Students rotate on a general surgery service and then on two surgery specialty services.
+Students rotate on a general surgery service and a surgical specialty service.
 Clerkship activities include workshops on various surgical topics.
 The surgery core curriculum forms the framework for the clerkship’s activities.

 - GI-Hepatobiliary System